 To be eligible for a Deadly Kindy Kit, children have to have a health check at a participating Aboriginal Medical Service (currently South East Queensland and Townsville) and be enrolled in kindy.

-Children in selected rural, remote and Aboriginal and Torres Strait Islander communities can attend kindergarten at their local state schools as part of the Remote Kindergarten.
+Children in selected rural, remote and Aboriginal and Torres Strait Islander communities can attend kindergarten at their local state schools.

 Children enrolled in eKindy can join an eKindy pod so they learn with their peers and develop social skills before they start school.

 Early Years Places are an easy way for families to access a range of early childhood activities and support from the one welcoming location.

 Supporting Aboriginal and Torres Strait Islander children and families

 Learn about the support services available to Aboriginal and Torres Strait Islander children and families.